Bowers & Wilkins: 1980s

-Research into amplifiers and active filters leads to the Active One loudspeaker, branded under the name of John Bowers in 1984.
-Laurence Dickie was hired as an amplifier designer.
-Dickie developed the idea of a 'matrix' construction, after initial inspiration of Aerolam being used by Celestion.
-Dickie's reasoning was to extend the structure of Aerolam to fill the entire cabinet.
-He presented his ideas to John Bowers and it was tested by the research team and found to have significant qualities in reducing loudspeaker cabinet colouration.
-A new range with this 'Matrix' culminated into the first 'Matrix 1,2 and 3' loudspeakers, to much acclaim.
+In 1982, the company opened its Steyning research facility and added a PDP11/35 computer, utilizing a building previously owned by SME Ltd. Research into amplifiers and active filters leads to the Active One loudspeaker, branded under the name of John Bowers Active One in 1984.

+In the 1980s, Laurence Dickie was hired as an amplifier designer.
+In a 2025 interview, Dickie said, "I was given the job because I’d been working on active crossovers for fun, as a hobby."
+Dickie had developed the idea of a 'matrix' construction, after initial inspiration of Aerolam being used by Celestion.
+His reasoning was to extend the structure of Aerolam to fill the entire cabinet.
+At the time, B&W wanted to develop active crossovers and active B&W loudspeakers.
+Dickie presented his ideas to John Bowers, it was tested by the research team, and found to have significant qualities in reducing loudspeaker cabinet colouration.
+A new range with this 'Matrix' culminated into the first 'Matrix 1,2 and 3' loudspeakers.

+In 1986, B&W's 20th anniversary was celebrated with a Festival Hall concert and classical CD.
+That same year, the Matrix Series featuring a honeycomb cabinet structure was introduced.

+Also in 1986, John Dibb joined the company, later to become responsible for many speaker designs, notably several signature models.
+Dibb's 1987 'Concept 90' CM1 loudspeaker was the first B&W speaker with a plastic moulded matrix cabinet.

 The 800 loudspeaker range was improved into matrix versions with its very rigid cabinet construction in 1987.

-In December 1987 Bowers died.
-Robert Trunz took leadership of the company and asked Dickie to independently complete the work of John Bowers, who was researching a way of producing a speaker with zero cabinet effect.
+In 1987, Bowers died.
+Robert Trunz, who had been an investor in the company after first buying B&W’s North American distributor, took leadership of the company and asked Dickie to independently complete the work of John Bowers, who was researching a way of producing a speaker with zero cabinet effect.
 This ultimately became the 'Nautilus' Loudspeaker premiered in its prototype form in 1991.

-Also in 1987, John Dibb joined the company, later to become responsible for many speaker designs, notably several signature models.
-Dibb's 1987 'Concept 90' CM1 loudspeaker was the first B&W speaker with a plastic moulded matrix cabinet.
+In 1988, Abbey Road Studios upgraded to the B&W Matrix 801 into its studios.
+Abbey Road’s engineers are frequent visitors to the Steyning Research Establishment.

+In 1989, B&W appointed Morten Warren, and manufactures his Emphasis ‘graduate project’ loudspeaker design.
+He is responsible for some current B&W product designs, including the Zeppelin and P5 headphones.

 1990s

-Silver Signature loudspeaker was launched to commemorate the company's 25th anniversary as well as the introduction to 'Project Nautilus'.
+In 1991, the Silver Signature loudspeaker was launched to commemorate the company's 25th anniversary, (silver replaced copper, as it was a better electrical conductor) as well as the introduction to 'Project Nautilus'.
 Increasing demand led to by opening an additional production site at Silverdale, Worthing, West Sussex in 1992.
-The 1993 'Nautilus' Loudspeaker was officially launched and still remains the company's flagship product.
-December 20th 1996 Robert Trunz completed the sale of his shares and Joe Atkins took control of Bowers and Wilkins.
-In 1998 Laurence Dickie left the company while some of his Nautilus technology was introduced in the somewhat more affordable Nautilus 800 series.
+In 1993, after five years of research, the 'Nautilus' Loudspeaker was officially launched.
+It still remains the company's flagship product.
+In 1996, Robert Trunz completed the sale of his shares and Joe Atkins took control of Bowers and Wilkins.
+In 1998, Laurence Dickie left the company while some of his Nautilus technology was introduced in the somewhat more affordable Nautilus 800 series.